Chow mein is a Chinese term for a dish of stir-fried noodles, of which there are many varieties.

 - Marinate the chicken with ginger garlic paste, soya sauce, cornflour, salt and deep fry them and keep aside.

 - After that beat 2 eggs and fry them as scramble egg and keep aside them too.
-Now heat some more oil and fry all the vegetables But do not make them soft.
+Now heat some more oil and add chopped garlic, fry for 2 some seconds and then add all the vegetables.
+But do not make them soft.
 We want them to be crispy .

 - When the vegetables become lightly fried add the fried chicken, prawns and scramble egg and some salt and pepper and boiled noodles and soy & chili sauce , tomato sauce, vinegar, ajinomoto too and stir fry for few minutes.
 Adjust salt & pepper to taste.